<< Pinscape Resources Home

 • Make sure that expands your entry properly to "Domain\Username", then click OK

 Manual setup (not recommended): If you prefer doing things the hard way, you can install DOF manually from the ZIP file distribution.
 But I'm serious in recommending against this.
 DOF is ridiculously difficult to install by hand.
-There are numerous steps required and many details, and if you get just one little thing wrong, DOF won't work at all and won't give you the slightest hint as to why.
-I wrote the installer because of all the trouble I had installing DOF on my own system, and all the time I was spending trying to help other people troubleshoot their setups.
+There are numerous steps required and many details, and if you get just one little thing wrong, DOF won't work at all, and it won't give you the slightest hint as to why.
+That's the whole reason I wrote the installer - the forums were always full of pleas for help from people who couldn't figure out what they got wrong.
 The Setup version has proven to be much more reliable, and it makes the whole process quick and painless.
 It'll save you a lot of time and aggravation.

 But if you really want to try it on your own anyway, follow the instructions in the DOF Setup chapter in the new Pinscape Build Guide.